JimCarnicelli/jcTBL/README.md

 ## License and credit

+This code was written entirely by [Jim Carnicelli](http://JimCarnicelli.com).
 Although I hope someday to earn money using my own creation, I've given this project an [MIT license](https://en.wikipedia.org/wiki/MIT_License), meaning you are free to use it pretty much however you want.
 That said, I would